magic-finance/magic-contracts/README.md

 # Introducing MAGIC

-MAGIC is a non-inflationary cryptocurrency designed for stable DeFi.
+MAGIC is a non-inflationary cryptocurrency designed for stable DeFi on Binance Smart Chain.

 # Initial Distribution

 The MAGIC team is kickstarting the initial distribution with a liquidity event.
-Contribute ETH to the MAGIC liquidity generation event smart contract to receive tokens, and the contributed ETH will be matched and added to the Uniswap liquidity pool.
-Note that once added, liquidity tokens can not be removed from the MAGIC Uniswap LP pools.
+Contribute BNB to the MAGIC liquidity generation event smart contract to receive tokens, and the contributed BNB will be matched and added to the PancakeSwap liquidity pool.
+Note that once added, liquidity tokens can not be removed from the MAGIC PancakeSwap LP pools.
 This is by design.
 Read on to learn about why..

 # **Deflationary Farming**